DavidLineman/overtime-app/README.md

 - X Email summary to manager for approval
 - x Needs to be documented if employee did not log overtime
 - X Need to update end date when confirmed.
-- Need to update audit log status when item is rejected.
+- X Need to update audit log status when item is rejected.
 - X Home icon
-- Update buttons on employee homepage
+- X Update buttons on employee homepage
-- Update buttons to include time span
+- X Update buttons to include time span
-- Update button sort order on employee homepage
+- X Update button sort order on employee homepage
 - Remover unnecessary navbar buttons for admins
 - Fix Admin dashboard bug
 - Implement Honeybadger